ryanjyost/ai-prompt-organizer/README.md

 - Access prompts the same way they are organized in your folder/file system
 - Use any prompt inside of another prompt
-- Avoid bloating your code files with blocks of prompt text.
+- Avoid bloating your code files with blocks of prompt text (separation of concerns)
 - Easily add variables and logic to your prompts using [Liquid - Shopify's Template Language](https://liquidjs.com/tutorials/intro-to-liquid.html)

 ### Table of Contents